-. ۲ The model number for the XT30 female connector is XT30PW-F.

-• The model number for the XT30 male connector is XT30PW-M.
+- The model number for the XT30 receptacle is XT30PW-F. - The model number for the XT30 plug is XT30PW-M.

 The Supercapacitor Management Module (hereinafter referred to as the "Capacitor Management Module") is used to detect the capacitance of the Supercapacitor Module and the energy of the Supercapacitor Module during the competition.
-The estimated size of a Capacitor Management Module is 60307.5 mm(LWH), and heat-shrink tubing is used as external protection for the module.
+The estimated size of a Capacitor Management Module is 60307.5 mm(LWH), and heat-shrink

-The hardware interface includes one XT30 male connector, two XT30 female connectors, and one Capacitor

-Management Module communication interface.
+The hardware interface includes one XT30 plug, two XT30 receptacles, and one Capacitor Management Module communication interface.

 - The power control panel regulates the output power of the chassis interface of the Power Management Module and the input power and output power of the Supercapacitor Module, to comply with module power limits in the rules.
 This module should be built by the teams themselves. - The XT30 of the Supercapacitor Management Module can withstand a maximum peak current of 30A and a continuous current of 15A. - 1.
 Install the Capacitor Management Module between the output interface of the Supercapacitor Module and the input interface of the power control panel. - 2.
 Connect the Supercapacitor Module and Capacitor Management Module using a XT30-connector cable. - 3.
-Connect the power control panel and Capacitor Management Module using a XT30-connector cable. - Connect the communication interface of the Capacitor Management Module and the CAN1 port of the Power Management Module using a 4-pin cable.
+Connect the power control panel and Capacitor Management Module using a XT30-connector cable. - 4.
+Connect the communication interface of the Capacitor Management Module and the CAN1 port of the Power Management Module using a 4-pin cable.